-Grades are recorded after grade sessions.
-Complete artworks by the deadlines, so your time is managed and you do not come up short at the end of the semester.
+Grades are recorded at deadlines, midterm and the end of the semester.
+Complete the work for deadlines, so your time is managed and you do not come up short at the end of the semester.

 10.4.
 Procedures for Assignment Submission.